russelljjarvis/russelljjarvis/README.md

 ### What do People Misunderstand About You (at Work)?

-* Some of my preferences might seem idealistic because of this I will clarify the practicality of these preferences below:
+* Some of my preferences most likely come across as idealistic, and because of this I will clarify how these preferences are practical relative to me below:

 #### Journal Choices that Aid to Meet Publication Pressure: